A geometric proof for the root-independence of the greedoid polynomial of Eulerian branching greedoids: Introduction

 \end{thm}

 We give two different proofs for Theorem \ref{thm:greedoid_poly_as_h^*}.
 One of these is based on the definition of the greedoid polynomial as the $h$-vector of the (abstract) dual complex of the greedoid.
-We show that the complements of arborescences give a unimodular triangulation of the root polytope of the dual, and this triangulation is a geometric realization of the abstract dual complex, yielding the relationship between the $h$-polynomial and the $h^*$-polynomial.
+We show that the complements of spanning arborescences give a unimodular triangulation of the root polytope of the cographic matroid, and this triangulation is a geometric realization of the abstract dual complex, yielding the relationship between the $h$-polynomial and the $h^*$-polynomial.

 Our other proof uses the definition of the greedoid polynomial as a generating function of greedoid activities.
 For this proof, we generalize the formula from \cite{fixed_edge_order} to get a formula for the $h^*$-polynomial of root polytopes of co-Eulerian regular oriented matroids.
 Then we show that the activity definition of the greedoid polynomial is a special case of this formula.
-This second proof also yields further (though, probably not very practical) definitions for the greedoid polynomial.
+This second proof also yields further interesting (though, probably not very practical) definitions for the greedoid polynomial.

-We note that in the special case of planar Eulerian digraphs (where the dual matroid is also graphic), the relationship of the $h^*$-polynomial of the dual root polytope and the greedoid polynomial was proved in \cite{semibalanced} by the author and Tamás Kálmán.
-This paper is the result of an effort to generalize the result of \cite{semibalanced} to all Eulerian digraphs, which needed the introduction of the root polytope for regular matroids.
+We note that in the special case of planar Eulerian digraphs (where the dual matroid is also graphic), the relationship of the $h^*$-polynomial of the dual root polytope and the greedoid polynomial was proved in \cite{semibalanced} by Tamás Kálmán and the current author.
+This paper is the result of an effort to generalize the result of \cite{semibalanced} to all Eulerian digraphs, which needed the introduction of the root polytope for regular oriented matroids.

-{\bf Acknowledgement.} I would like to thank Swee Hong Chan for suggesting to address the case of $\overleftarrow{G}$, and for helpful suggestions about the introduction.
-I would like to thank Tamás Kálmán for inspiring discussions.